MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-sparkline-to-your-report-report-builder.md

 4. Select **Save**.

-## Next steps
+## Next step

-This concludes the tutorial for creating a table report with sparkline charts.
+You successfully completed the tutorial for creating a table report with sparkline charts.
 For more information about sparklines, see [Sparklines and Data Bars](../reporting-services/report-design/sparklines-and-data-bars-report-builder-and-ssrs.md).

 ## Related content